By Natalie Craig on Jun 4, 2019

 As the CEO and president of Pearson Packaging Systems, based in Spokane, Wash., Senske leads by example as his mindset of continuous improvement has transcended to the shop floor and beyond.
 From its people to its equipment, Pearson doesn’t rest on its laurels, which is most likely why the machine builder is appealing to companies like tech giant Amazon that needed an out of the ordinary solution to handle the unpredictable and everchanging e-commerce market.

 Andrea Zaman, Pearson’s COO, will never forget opening an issue of the New York Times to find Pearson’s name on a Fanuc robot pictured in an article about how Amazon was deploying more robots to work alongside employees.
-But to her, that doesn’t mean Pearson has reached its peak; while Zaman and Senske celebrate and acknowledge milestones like these, the focus is always on what’s next and how they can do it better.
+But to her, that doesn’t mean Pearson has reached its peak; while Zaman and Senske celebrate and acknowledge milestones like these, the focus is always on what’s next and how they can optimize it.

 “Growing from $20 million, when I first got here, to over $100 million now, you can’t just keep scaling the same way.
 You have to do it differently,” Zaman says.
 “And now, at more than 100, we’re again changing how we analyze our business and how we become scalable.”